Dan Dufner is a partner in the Mergers & Acquisitions Practice Group, and resident in the New York office.

 His practice focuses on representing US public companies and their boards of directors, on high-profile matters that include domestic and cross-border transactions, spin-off and other reorganization transactions (both friendly and contested), joint ventures, proxy fights and takeovers as well as corporate governance and securities matters.
 He has worked extensively on a variety of cross-border transactions involving assets throughout the US, Europe and Asia-Pacific.

-Dan received Lexology's 2018 Client Choice Award for New York M&A. He is ranked as a "Leading Individual" for M&A in Chambers USA, Euromoney and Who's Who Legal and has been recognized by The American Lawyer as "Dealmaker of the Week" and "Dealmaker in the Spotlight."
+Dan received Lexology's 2021 and 2018 Client Choice Award for New York M&A. He is ranked as a "Leading Individual" for M&A in Chambers USA, Euromoney and Who's Who Legal and has been recognized by The American Lawyer as "Dealmaker of the Week" and "Dealmaker in the Spotlight."

-Dan was also instrumental in overseeing and coordinating Anthem's defense against the US DOJ's high-profile antitrust challenge to the merger, which included a trial before the US District Court, an appeal before the US Court of Appeals for the District of Columbia—DC Circuit (which set a new procedural precedent as the first merger case to receive an expedited appeal there), and filing a petition to the US Supreme Court for writ of certiorari.
+Dan was also instrumental in overseeing and coordinating Elevance Health, Inc's defense against the US DOJ's high-profile antitrust challenge to the merger, which included a trial before the US District Court, an appeal before the US Court of Appeals for the District of Columbia—DC Circuit (which set a new procedural precedent as the first merger case to receive an expedited appeal there), and filing a petition to the US Supreme Court for writ of certiorari.

 - its acquisition of myNEXUS Inc., a post-acute benefits management company focused on delivering innovative home and community-based product offerings;

 - its acquisition of InnovaCare Health, L.P.'s Puerto Rico-based subsidiaries, including MMM Holdings, LLC (MMM) and its Medicare Advantage (MA) plan, MMM Healthcare, LLC, as well as affiliated companies and Medicaid plan.
 MMM is Puerto Rico's largest MA plan and one of the fastest-growing vertically integrated healthcare organizations in the United States;